tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/list.md

     -f, --from <KEY>                    Only print metadata key-value pairs after this key (note: if this key has a value it will be included in the results)
         --format <FORMAT>               Change the output format [default: table] [possible values: table, json] -h, --help                          Print help information
-    -H, --no-header                     Omit the 'KEY' or 'VALUE' heading when printing with `--format=table` [aliases: no-heading, no-headers]
+    -H, --human-readable                Safely decode and truncate output for human readability --keys-width-limit <LIMIT>      Limit the width of the keys when using `--format=table` (0 means unlimited) --no-color                      Do not color output (alias for --color=never) --no-decode                     Print keys and values without decoding them --no-header                     Omit the 'KEY' or 'VALUE' heading when printing with `--format=table` [aliases: no-heading, no-headers]
-        --keys-width-limit <LIMIT>      Limit the width of the keys when using `--format=table` (0 means unlimited) --no-color                      Do not color output (alias for --color=never) --no-decode                     Print keys and values without decoding them --only-keys                     Only print the key [aliases: only-key] --only-values                   Only print the value [aliases: only-value] -q, --quiet                         Suppress output at a specific level and below
+        --only-keys                     Only print the key [aliases: only-key] --only-values                   Only print the value [aliases: only-value] -q, --quiet                         Suppress output at a specific level and below